codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do nurses carry around red crayons?
-Sometimes they need to draw blood.
+What do you do when your bunny gets wet?
+You get your hare dryer.

 ## Daily Trivia

-What is the code name for the mobile operating system Android 7.0?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. Ice Cream Sandwich
+ 1. Secure
- 2. Jelly Bean
+ 2. Schottky
- 3. Marshmallow
+ 3. Shamir
- 4. Nougat
+ 4. Stable

 <details>
   <summary>Answer</summary>
-  Nougat
+  Shamir
 </details>